Natzirt-BK/subaru-ecu-tools-linux/README.md

 report includes bounded excerpts from the setup, J2534, EcuFlash, and RomRaider logs, plus OpenPort-targeted USB descriptors, permissions, udev state, and recent filtered kernel USB events.
-It also includes a bounded host/runtime snapshot that may identify the username, hostname, home paths, local network addresses, hardware and USB identifiers, adapter serial, groups, and relevant packages/processes.
+It also includes a bounded host/runtime snapshot that may identify your username, hostname, home paths, local network addresses, hardware and USB identifiers, adapter serial, groups, and relevant packages/processes.
 It does not intentionally collect credentials, tokens, SSH keys, browser data, or the unfiltered environment.
-Review it before uploading;
-reports are public.
+Review it before uploading because reports are public.
 If GitHub upload fails, a ready-to-share report is preserved locally.
-Reports are assembled below GitHub's issue-body limit; an oversized report is automatically reduced to bounded first/last excerpts while the complete version remains local.
+Reports are assembled below GitHub's issue-body limit. an oversized report is automatically reduced to bounded first/last excerpts while the complete version remains local.